Lincoln County Animal Shelter

 Lincoln County Animal Shelter takes in stray and lost dogs, cats, and will do our best to accommodate all other domestic animals such as potbellied pigs, rats, ferrets, iguanas, rabbits, guinea pigs, and birds.
 Please ID your pet through licensing, microchips, and collars with tags to ensure we can reunite you with your furry friend.

 If you find a lost animal, please give them the same kindness that you'd hope someone would give your pet if they were lost.
-We immediately accept all dogs, puppies, kittens, and sick/injured adult cats.
+We immediately accept all dogs and sick/injured cats.
 Through our experience, we have discovered that what many people consider to be stray/lost cats are simply someone's outdoor or indoor/outdoor cat.
 If you believe you have found a lost cat who is otherwise healthy, please call to have the cat added to the lost and found database and to make an appointment to bring the cat to us if that cat does not leave your area.
-Please do not feed cats you believe are lost in order to give them a chance to return home.

-If you find lost or homeless companion animals please call the Animal Shelter at 541-265-6610 x 6 and/or Dispatch to reach an Animal Services Deputy at 541-265-0777.
-You may bring found animals to the Animal Shelter 8:00-5:00 every day (and until 1:00 on Holidays).
-Please call Dispatch after 5:00.
-If finders would like to adopt, they are given the right of first refusal if owners do not claim their animal.
+If you find a lost dog, or any sick/injured companion animal, please call the Animal Shelter at 541-265-6610 x 6 and/or Dispatch to reach an Animal Services Deputy at 541-265-0777.
+Animal Shelter staff are available 7:00 a.m. to 5:00 p.m. every day (and until 1:00 on holidays).
+Please call Dispatch after hours.
+If finders would like to adopt, they are given the right of first refusal if owners do not claim their pet.

 Help Find a Pet's Owner